Company Casserole is a creamy Ground Beef and Pasta Casserole with sour cream, cottage cheese, and plenty of mozzarella!

 - Preheat the oven to 350 degrees.

-- In a large skillet, fry the ground beef with the onions, peppers, and mushrooms until no pink remains.
+- Meanwhile, in a large skillet, fry the ground beef with the onions, peppers, and mushrooms until no pink remains.
 Drain off any excess grease.
 Stir in the cream cheese, cottage cheese, and spaghetti sauce.
 Bring to a simmer and cook, stirring often, until cream cheese is melted and mixture is heated through.
 Season to taste with salt and pepper.

 - Place the noodles in a greased 9 x 13 inch pan.
 Top with ground beef mixture.
 Sprinkle with mozzarella cheese.
 At this point, you can put a lid on the casserole and freeze or refrigerate until ready to bake.
 Otherwise, place the casserole in the preheated oven and bake for 20-25 minutes or until cheese is melted and edges are bubbling.
 If you're baking from the fridge, place the casserole dish in the oven while it preheats and increase the baking time to 35-40 minutes.

 Amount Per Serving: Calories: 474Total Fat: 26gSaturated Fat: 11gTrans Fat: 1gUnsaturated Fat: 11gCholesterol: 92mgSodium: 1340mgCarbohydrates: 32gFiber: 5gSugar: 15gProtein: 28g

 Please note nutritional information for my recipes is calculated by a third party service and provided as a courtesy to my readers.
 For the most accurate calculation, I always recommend running the numbers yourself with the specific products you use.